-Our board of directors consists of nine directors.
+Our board of directors will consist of nine directors upon the SEC's declaration of effectiveness of our registration statement on Form F-1, in which this prospectus is included.
 A director is not required to hold any shares in our company by way of qualification.
 A director may vote with respect to any contract, proposed contract or arrangement in which he is materially interested, provided that (a) such director, if his or her interest in such contract or arrangement is material, has declared the nature of his or her interest at the earliest meeting of the board at which it is practicable for him or her to do so, either specifically or by way of a general notice and (b) if such contract or arrangement is a transaction with a related party, such transaction has been approved by the audit committee.
 The directors may exercise all the powers of the company to borrow money, mortgage its undertaking, property and uncalled capital, and issue debentures or other securities whenever money is borrowed or as security for any obligation of the company or of any third party.